Tuition and Payments

 Payment of Fees

 All fees, fines, bookstore charges, etc. must be paid by the last day of the term.
 After the term ends, unpaid accounts will be turned over to an outside collection agency.
 The University will pursue any and all collection efforts and practices including referring accounts to collection agencies and reporting to the credit bureaus.
-Accounts may be assessed additional collection charges up to 30% of the unpaid principal balance when it is referred to a collection agency.
+Accounts may be assessed additional collection charges of 25% of the unpaid principal balance when it is referred to a collection agency.
 Your Missouri state income tax refund may also be intercepted to partially or fully satisfy a past due debt to the University.
 Educational and related fees are generally non-dischargeable in bankruptcy and will survive after the bankruptcy has closed.
-Except in certain limited situations, this means that a student will still owe the debt to the university after the bankruptcy.
+Except in certain limited situations, this means that a student will still owe the debt to the University after the bankruptcy.

 ERDPP – Employer Reimbursement Deferred Payment Program.
 Many companies offer tuition reimbursement to their employees.
-While the student is ultimately responsible for the payment of their tuition and fees, the Cashier’s Office offers the ERDPP program to allow a student to take advantage of this employer benefit by deferring payment of all, or a portion, of their tuition and related costs.
-There is a $50.00 application fee each semester.
+While the student is ultimately responsible for the payment of their tuition and fees, the Student Financial Services Office offers the ERDPP program to allow a student to take advantage of this employer benefit by deferring payment of all, or a portion, of their tuition and related costs.
+There is a non-refundable $50.00 application fee each semester.
 A $100 late fee will be assessed if student does not make payment in full by the semester's deadline.

 Financial Aid – If you have applied for financial aid in advance and have received an award letter, your letter describes how much of your award will be paid towards your student fees.
 If your financial aid does not cover all the fees, then you must pay the remainder of your student fees yourself by the due date.
 Financial aid that has not yet been disbursed will appear on your monthly billing statement as “Anticipated Aid”.
 Your statement will reflect Anticipated Aid as being deducted from your Account Balance giving you an Adjusted Amount Due.
 Your Minimum Payment is a percentage of the Adjusted Amount Due.
-Students should pay either the Adjusted Amount Due or the Minimum Payment by the due date to avoid a late payment fee.
+Students should pay either the Adjusted Amount Due or the full Minimum Payment by the due date to avoid a late payment fee.

 UMSL Compliance with the Veteran Access, Choice and Accountability Act of 2014, Section 702